logoDeveloper Hub

 To import a VM specification exported in the previous section, just issue the import command with the path to the file after having copied the file over:

-After this the whole Subnet configuration should be available on the target machine:
+After this the whole Avalanche L1 configuration should be available on the target machine:

 avalanche blockchain list